-It spread quickly across networks and infected over 100,000 systems before it was detected and blocked.
-The virus caused widespread disruption, costing businesses millions of dollars in lost revenue and disrupting computer operations.
+It spread quickly across networks and infected over 100,000 systems before it was detected and blocked; The virus caused widespread disorder, costing businesses millions of dollars in lost earnings and disrupting computer operations.

 The Conficker Virus

-The Conficker virus targets Microsoft Windows systems and can disable your antivirus software, corrupt your files, and even launch attacks on other computers on the network.
-It is highly distressing because it can rapidly spread through networks and be difficult to remove.
+The Conficker virus targets Microsoft Windows systems and can disable your antivirus software, corrupt your files, and even launch attacks on other computers on the network; It is highly distressing because it can quickly spread through networks and be problematic to remove.

 The WannaCry Ransomware

-WannaCry is a complex and sophisticated virus that spreads through infected email messages and infects vulnerable computers through vulnerabilities in older versions of Microsoft Windows.
-As of June 14 2017, the virus has affected over 150 countries and impacted more than 200,000 systems resulting in damages worth more than billions of dollars.
+WannaCry is a complex and sophisticated virus that spreads through infected email messages and infects vulnerable computers through flaws in older versions of Microsoft Windows.
+As of June 14 2017, the virus has affected over 150 countries and more than 200,000 systems resulting in damage worth more than billions of dollars.

 When it comes to the most destructive computer viruses, there is no doubt that Petya/NotPetya ranks very high on that list.
 This family of ransomware is a destructive virus because once this virus destroys and encrypts the data of a computer, it then cannot be reversed.
 The logic used to encrypt files in this ransomware was inspired by the WannaCry ransomware.

-Stuxnet was specifically designed to attack Siemens equipment, and experts believe that it could have caused major economic losses had it not been discovered and stopped before it caused any more damage.
+Stuxnet was specifically designed to attack Siemens equipment.
+Experts believe that it could have caused major economic losses; had it not been discovered and stopped before it caused any more damage.